-- An orchestral score, in PDF format, clearly labeled with the composer’s name and title of the work on the cover page.
+- A pdf of the score clearly labeled with the composer’s name and title of the work on the cover page.

-- A current resume, in PDF format, including educational background, major teachers, awards, and professional affiliations.
+- A current resume including educational background, major teachers, awards, and professional affiliations.

 - There is no application fee.

-- The application process must be completed by 11:59 pm (Eastern Standard Time), December 12, 2016.
+- The application process must be completed by 5:00 pm EST, October 16, 2017.
 Late submissions will not be considered.

 - Composers will be notified by January 15, 2017.

 - Composers must be available and ready to attend reading sessions, feedback meetings and professional development workshops on the dates listed for the reading applied for.